(A Somewhat True Story)

 The Demon Horse pretended to race, but he slowed and let the other horses pass.
 Soon the horses were out of sight.

 The horse walked nonchalantly.
 Jacque whipped Sylvester several times with her reins and sunk her heels into his side.

 The Devil Horse nickered, and then he bucked.

-It was just a little buck, but it was enough to send Jacque flying through the air.
+It was just a little buck, but it was enough to send Jacque flying.

 She landed on her behind, making a sound much like that of wet horse biscuits hitting the trail.
 At least that’s what it sounded like to the old Gila monster who watched nearby.

 A small cloud of dust rose around Jacque as she sat there dazed, two pancake bruises forming on her buttocks.

 El Caballo Diablo had struck a blow for truth and horsehood.

 The Demon Horse stood there reveling in his horse superiority.